nganthony/Ninja-Dash/README.md

-# Super Shinobi
+# Shinobi Reborn

 ## Introduction
-Super Shinobi is a 2D side scrolling game built with C# and XNA for Windows Phone.
+Shinobi Reborn is a 2D side scrolling game built with C# and XNA for Windows Phone.
-Super Shinobi is now released on the Windows Phone App Store.
-Check it out: http://bit.ly/YlXzU8
+Shinobi Reborn is now released on the Windows Phone App Store.
+Check it out: http://bit.ly/ZYqX6q

 ## Installation
 1. Download Visual Studio 2010 Express for Windows Phone on create.msdn.com.